lucafrance/lucafrance.github.io/_posts/2022-08-11-bitcoin-wallet.md

 ![](/assets/2022/bitcoin-wallet/bitcoin-core-send-ukraine.png)

-After signing, Bitcoin Core shares the transactions to the network.
+After signing, Bitcoin Core shares the transaction to the network.
 Miners will include the transaction to a block and try adding it to the blockchain.
 As long as the transaction is not in the blockchain, it is marked as unconfirmed.